cogini/phoenix_container_example_old/README.md

 ## Mirroring source images

-You can make a mirror of the base images that your build depends on to you own registry.
+You can make a mirror of the base images that your build depends on to your own registry.
 This is particularly useful since Docker started rate limiting requests to public images.